Family photos are one of the trickier parts of a wedding day, but with a little planning, they can be smooth and stress-free.

 - Kaleigh + Jacob + Chuck + Mary + Dan + Tonette + Harriet + Francis + Martha + Anthony + Shirley

-“We have big families… why is it preferable to keep the list to no more than 15 pairs?”
+“We have big families… why limit the list to 15 pairings?”

 “What about friends, cousins, kids, etc.?”